 There is no evidence to suggest that changing your diet, taking vitamins or using eye drops can remove cataracts.

+Cataract removal is a surgical procedure in which we remove a clouded lens cataract from the eye.
 The operation to remove cataracts can be performed at any stage of their development.
 There is no longer a reason to wait until your cataract is “ripe” before removing it.
 However, because any surgery involves some risk, it is usually worth waiting until there is some change in your vision before removing the cataract.
 This is something you may want to discuss with your optometrist, as the “right” time to be referred varies from person to person.

 Most people choose to have their cataracts removed when the change in their vision starts to cause them difficulties in everyday life.
 The timing of this varies from person to person.
 If you have problems in bright light, find reading, getting out and about, cooking or looking after yourself increasingly difficult then it may be time to consider having the cataract removed.
 When you attend your appointment in the eye clinic you need to make clear to the specialists any everyday problems you are having.